 At the centre of the exhibition will be three stunning paintings by Claude Monet from his legendary water lily series.
 The much loved paintings will form the backbone of a show that will for the first time explore the ways in which the Impressionists influenced the decorative arts.

-The clichés to which Robbins refers say that the Impressionists painted bright and colourful plein air (outdoor) paintings.
-The National Gallery show is keen to challenge this perspective and it has a wealth of material with which to do it.
+The clichés to which Robbins refers suggest that the Impressionists painted bright and colourful plein air (outdoor) paintings.
+The National Gallery show is keen to challenge this perspective, however, and the institution has a wealth of material with which to do it.